letronghieu4897/StandSitReminder/README.md

 Standuck operates entirely in your browser and doesn't collect any personal data.
 All settings are stored locally.

+For detailed information about how we handle your data, please read our [Privacy Policy](PRIVACY_POLICY.md).

 ## Contributing

 Feel free to submit issues and enhancement requests!